 -

 Incense burner.
 Bronze.
 19th century.
-Bronze censer with a circular base and cup-shaped lid with elaborate lines and simple openwork elements, inspired by antique pieces.
-It has metal chains that connect it to the usual piece with a ring.
+A bronze censer with a circular base and a cup-shaped lid featuring elaborate lines and simple openwork elements, inspired by antique pieces.
+It includes metal chains that connect it to the standard ring-shaped holder.
 Certain lines and decorative motifs are reminiscent of some Spanish works from the 17th and 18th centuries.

 · Size: 10x10x16 cms.